cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ### RPC server instance

 The **RPC server instance** is a node that runs the RPC API process for the data companion.
-This server instance provides an RPC API (v1) with the same JSONRPC methods in the full node endpoint.
-The RPC Companion service will expose the same JSONRPC methods and will accept the same request types and return wire compatible responses (should match the same response as the equivalent full node RPC endpoint).
+This server instance provides an RPC API (`/v1`) with the same JSONRPC methods of the full node JSONRPC endpoint.
+The RPC Companion service will expose the same JSONRPC methods and will accept the same request types and return wire compatible responses (should match the same response as the equivalent full node JSONRPC endpoint).

 The **RPC server instance**, when serving a particular request, retrieves the required data from the database in order to fulfill the request.
-The data should be serialized in a way that makes it wire compatible with the CometBFT RPC endpoint.
+The data should be serialized in a way that makes it wire compatible with the CometBFT JSONRPC endpoint.

 Identical requests should return idempotent responses, no side effects should cause the RPC service to return different responses.

-The RPC service endpoints should be exposed through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).
+The RPC service endpoint should be exposed through an external load-balancer service such as Cloudflare or AWS ELB, or a server running its own load balancer mechanism (e.g. nginx).

 The RPC clients should make requests to the **RPC Companion** server instances through this load balancer.

 The **RPC server instance** will also implement logic for the proxied requests to the full node.
 It should properly handle the proxy requests and responses from the full node.

-The **RPC Companion** should support the `https` protocol in order to support secure endpoints access.
+The **RPC Companion** should support the `https` protocol in order to support a secure endpoint access.
 It's recommended that the `https` support is provided by the load balancer but in case there's a single **RPC Companion** server instance, having an option to use `https` is important and it's backwards compatible with the existing CometBFT RPC that supports that.